Pais Movement: Pais Programs

-Pais Movement provides extensive ministry training and resources through an online platform called MyPais.
-Affiliates may register for course material and select online or in-person training.
+Pais Movement provides ministry training and resources through an online platform called MyPais.
+Affiliates may register for course material and select online, or in-person training.

 Training and Resources

 MYPAIS

-MYPAIS is a website that provides a free extensive resource of online training videos, brochures & catalytic programs.
+MYPAIS is a website that provides a free resource of online training videos, brochures & programs that serve as a catalyst toward a defined goal.

 SWAP

-SWAP is an international three-day conference held on various continents that promotes discussion of the three Pais distinctives.
-The objective is to bring communities together to collaborate on new, fresh and insightful ideas.
+SWAP is an international three-day conference held on various continents that promotes discussion of the three Pais disciplines: mission, discipleship, and study.

-Films

-Released by Windward Productions, The Spirit of a Pioneer is a documentary based on the book ‘The Line and the Dot’ by Paul Clayton Gibbs.
-It tells the story of young adventurers who give their lives to touch the hearts of young people.
-The film was produced to inspire and inform those with a dream to make a difference in the world.

 Apprenticeship Programs

-Pais has worked with schools, universities, churches, and businesses for thirty years.
-In that time it has grown from a local schools project to an internationally based organization of autonomous and independently run national organizations on six continents.
+Pais has worked with schools, universities, churches, and businesses.